coderaman07/100-Days-of-Code/Readme.md

 Today I learnt about Dennis on Youtube who talks more and Works way more on Django and Does the Tech mobile Reviews  ( like some Random Indian YouTuber ) and works on more Django Projects.

+## Day 78

+From Today I am starting studing Data Structures and algorithms for the College Placements and I am kind of Bit upset as I was not Placed in Wipro from the College Placemets and I want to get Placed in Somewhere ( I want t very bad ).

+BTW Happy Christmas

 ## Contributing